How to Create an Email Footer: Design Best Practices and Examples

 If you’re sending an offer that’s valid under certain conditions or has an expiration time, you need to add the explanatory details.
 Some marketers place them under each corresponding section, but typically all conditions are placed in the footer.

 Try not to make too complicated rules.
-If a discount has too many conditions to be used, it’s no longer a discount but a headache.
+If a discount has too many conditions, it’s no longer a discount but a headache.
 People often skip it and then abandon their carts after finding out that their promo code is applied to a certain product category or can’t be used for online orders.

 Add a Menu